Summary – Monday 28 April at the Agora for Journalism in Marseille

 assises-de-marseille

-Sahafa Med, research symposium and opening evening… Relive the first day of the Assises du journalisme de Marseille.
-On Monday, Sahafa Med stopped off at…
+Sahafa Med, research and opening… Relive the first day of the Agora for journalisme in Marseille On April 28th, 2025, Sahafa Med stopped off at…

 assises-de-marseille